IndigoUnited/js-dejavu/README_website.md

 ## Benchmarks

-You can run the [benchmark](http://jsperf.com/oop-benchmark/79) yourself.
+You can run the [benchmark](http://jsperf.com/oop-benchmark/107) yourself.
 Note that the benchmark below compares dejavu with libraries that do not provide many of the features that dejavu does.
 For more details, please consult the libraries documentation.

-It is also important to mention that [JSFace](https://github.com/tnhu/jsface) does not chain prototypes.
-This gives JSFace an extra edge in performance in some browsers, like Firefox, but renders the `instanceof` operator useless, so this is kind of a cheat.
+It is also important to mention that some libraries like [JSFace](https://github.com/tnhu/jsface) does not chain prototypes.
+This gives them an extra edge in performance in some browsers, like Firefox, but renders the `instanceof` operator useless.

 {{graph}}